dominicm00/website/posts/applying-zettelkasten-to-programming.md

 The key for this to work is a good user interface that lets you have dynamic "views" of code, such as:

-- Show me this function, and all functions it uses within the current module
+- Show me this function and all functions it uses within the current module
 - Show me all the code relevant to this stack trace
 - Show me all the consumers of this function

 ## Parting thoughts

-This is the first in an upcoming series of posts describing some of the design principals of an in-progress programming environment.
+This is the first in an upcoming series of posts describing some of the design principles of an in-progress programming environment.
 The core to everything here is that we need to start treating code in a way conducive to large-scale management and understanding, not in a way that fits into our decades-old general computing techniques.